Scholarships Available

 - Some form of religious affiliation

-One, non-renewable award to a graduating senior from White Cloud High School.
+To be awarded to a graduating senior from White Cloud High School

 - Must have been a member of White Cloud community